McAfee and Intezer find links among North Korea’s malware families

 The post represents months of research involving code analysis that shows similarities between samples attributed to the Democratic People’s Republic of Korea.

 North Korea wants to be as self-sufficient and independent as possible.
-However, for products such as oil, food, and foreign currency for trading, the country lacks resources and has to find ways of acquiring them.
+However, when it comes to acquiring products such as oil, food, and foreign currency for trading, the country lacks resources and has to find ways of acquiring them.
 To do that, it has turned to enterprises dealing in gambling and illegal drugs.

-In 2005, the United States investigated a couple of banks in Asia that seemed to have ties with North Korea and operated as money laundering sites.
-One bank in particular is controlled by a billionaire gambling mogul who started a casino in Pyongyang and has close ties to Pyongyang.
+In 2005, the United States investigated a couple of banks in Asia that seemed to have ties with North Korea and be operating as money laundering sites.
+One bank, in particular, is controlled by a billionaire gambling mogul who started a casino in Pyongyang and has close ties to Pyongyang.
 That bank, based in Macau, came back into the picture during an attack on the SWIFT financial system of a bank in Vietnam in 2015.
 The Macau bank was listed twice in the malware’s code as a recipient of stolen funds.

 “By identifying reused code, we gain valuable insights about the ‘ancestral relations’ to known threat actors or other campaigns,” the report said.
 “In our years of investigating cyber threats, we have seen the DPRK conduct multiple cyber campaigns.
 In North Korea, hackers’ skills determine which cyber units they work for.
-We are aware of two major focuses of DPRK campaigns: one to raise money, and one to pursue nationalist aims.”
+We are aware of two major focuses of DPRK campaigns: one to raise money and one to pursue nationalist aims.”

 North Korea’s Unit 180 is responsible for illegally gaining foreign currency using hacking techniques.
 The second workforce, Unit 121, operates larger campaigns motivated by nationalism, gathering intelligence from other nations and in some cases disrupting rival states and military targets.